hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 length appropriate for the encryption algorithm selected in layer 0.
 For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.

-The "info" parameter that can be used to influence the generation of keys and the "aad" parameter that provides Additional Authenticated Data to the AEAD algorithm in use.
+The "info" parameter can be used to influence the generation of keys and the "aad" parameter provides additional authenticated data to the AEAD algorithm in use.
 If successful, SealBase() will output a ciphertext "ct" and an encapsulated key "enc".
+The content of enc is the ephemeral public key.

 The content of the info parameter is based on the 'COSE_KDF_Context' structure, which is detailed in {{cddl-cose-kdf}}.